 She reached for my hand and moved to lead me along, but I could not move.

-I shook my head as gently as I could, lest the movement cause the pain in my head to worsen, if that were even possible.
-I continually rubbed at my eyes, trying to see anything beyond darkness.
+I shook my head as gently as I could, lest the movement encouraged the pain in my head to worsen.
+If that were even possible.
+I continually rubbed at my eyes, trying to see anything beyond the darkness.

 “What is happening out here?”
 Came the voice of my father, probably from atop the stairs.

 “I do not know, sir.”
 The maid replied nervously as she turned to face him.
-“I was asleep, then I heard the young sir wailing in pain.
-I came out here to see why this was so, and he was huddled in the corner before a pile of sick rubbing at his eyes...”
+“I was asleep.
+Then I heard young sir wailing in pain.
+I came out here to see why this was so, and he was huddled in the corner before a pile of sick rubbing at his eyes…”

 “I do not know.”
 She said again.
 “They were like that when I got here.”